webforj/webforj-documentation/docs/getting_started/creating_an_application.md

 Once this has been done, you can use the [installation plugin](./configuration.md) to compile and deploy your application.

 :::tip
 Visit [this section](../components/home) to see the various components that can be used in webforJ.
 To see how to [create your own components](../ui/home), see this section.
-You can also explore the [layouts](../category/layouts) designed to help quickly and efficiently create new apps.
 :::

 ### App Data